JeanNessen/cpp_Raytracer/Google_tests/lib/docs/advanced.md

 INSTANTIATE_TYPED_TEST_SUITE_P(My, FooTest, MyTypes);
 ```

-To distinguish different instances of the pattern, the first argument to the
+To distinguish different instances of the m_pattern, the first argument to the
 `INSTANTIATE_TYPED_TEST_SUITE_P` macro is a prefix that will be added to the
 actual test suite name.
 Remember to pick unique prefixes for different
 instances.